 So why am I writing this post if I don’t feel like doing anything?
-Partly because I want to stay in touch with you, and partly because I want to.
+You know, I don’t know, but here I am.

-I do work during these periods, but I work less.
+I work during these periods, but I work less.

 I give myself more time to play, read books, watch movies, take walks, and rest.

-I used to worry that my motivation would never return, but I know it will.
+I used to worry that my motivation would never return, but it always does.
 When it does, the energy can be tremendous.
 I might write 6 books within a year, create a membership community, or start a podcast.